-The funding sources available for study on the PhD in Financial Computing depend on your nationality, country of residence, work or studying status in the UK and academic qualifications.
+The funding sources available for study on the PhD in Financial Computing & Analytics depend on your nationality, country of residence, work or studying status in the UK and academic qualifications.

-You can apply directly to the Centre for funding, or to the general scholarship funds of UCL or LSE.
+You can apply directly to the Centre for Doctoral Training (CDT) for funding, or to the general scholarship funds of UCL, LSE or IC.
 These are highly competitive and tend to be allocated early in the year.

 Self-funding may also be an option for students of all nationalities.